BlBoyer/PosEr/readme.md

 Use the __`'Set-Environment'`__ command and supply the '__PowerShellProfilePath__' parameter with the folder you have your PowerShell profile script in.
 The module will then create environment variables and folders to use.
+Use the __`'New-Settings'`__ command to run the initial setup for the terminal settings.
+If this is not done, it will automatically run when attempting to use the module the first time.
 &nbsp;

 ### *Setting Defaults*